 When it comes to burning witches, the only confirmed acts of witch-hunting on record predate the 1700’s, and most come from Salem, Massachusetts.
 That said, it is highly unlikely that any were burned here, as this was the practice in Europe, not the newly settled colonies.
 Here in the U.S, drowning and hanging were the ways witches were put to death.
 For this to happen in the 1800’s would almost be impossible.
 There were more newspapers around by this time, and more reporters looking for extravagant stories to make a name for themselves.
 Should an event like this happen at a more civilized time in this nation’s history, it would be fact, not legend.

-So for the first time, last night, I made it down to Whipporwill Valley Road (the valley was added recently in order to try to confuse people seeking the road) with my friend Brett Bodner, who has assisted Jeff Huber and I on paranormal investigations at the Proprietary House.
+So for the first time, last night, I made it down to Whipporwill Valley Road (the valley was added recently in order to try to confuse people seeking the road) with my friend Brett Bodner, who has assisted Jeff Huber and I on numerous paranormal investigations.
 He had been on the road numerous times and was no longer frightened at the creepiness of the road.
 For me, it was a different story.
 The road we took to even get there was actually scarier that Whipporwill, I found.
 This was Cooper Road, which if you are heading towards Red Bank on Highway 35, it is right after Chapel Hill Road.
 This road was increasingly narrow and was not paved, much like the road we sought to find.

 Once we turned onto the “haunted” road, my biggest concern was not Klansmen, or witches, or Satanists, or anything supernatural for that matter.
 The scariest part of the whole evening was thinking about what it would be like to break down.
 Sure we have AAA, which Brett reminded me he had on speed-dial (this really did not make me feel better), but it could be hours before they arrive, and being there are no streetlights, and the moon is blocked by the trees, you would be sitting in absolute darkness.
 There is also no store or gas station within at least five miles.